 Completion is subject to weather and specialist contractor availability.

-- Installation of bike lane markings and signage will take place on Royal Avenue.
-Please note that the bike lane will not be open until the lane markings and signage are installed.
-Orange posts will remain at the north and south ends of the bike lane to let cyclists know the bike lane is closed.
+Bollards (posts) are currently being sourced and will be installed on Royal Avenue between Bruce Avenue and Bay Street.
+The bollards will be installed in the buffer zone between the bike lane and the parking lane on the east side of Royal Avenue, and between the pedestrian sidewalk and the parking lane on the west side of Royal Avenue.
+Please note that the bike lane will not be open until the bollards are installed.
+A barrier will remain at the south end of the bike lane to let cyclists know the bike lane is closed.

 For background on this project, visit:

 Sanitary Sewer Replacement - Bay Street between Royal Avenue and Nelson Avenue

 Sanitary sewer replacement work on Bay Street between Royal Avenue and Nelson Avenue is now complete.

 Work for the week of May 10–14 will include: